-For early morning coffee runs, the aforementioned Java Stop, located in the heart of campus at the Memorial Union, serves the best cup of coffee on campus.
-For an afternoon caffeine pickup, Bobahead on Monroe Avenue is a fan favorite.
-While the line can get long — a testament to its popularity — it’s easily worth it for milk teas laden with chewy tapioca.
+For early morning coffee runs, the aforementioned JavaStop, located in the heart of campus at the Memorial Union, serves the best cup of coffee at OSU, as determined two years in a row by a survey in campus lifestyle magazine Beaver’s Digest.
+For an afternoon caffeine pickup, Bobahead on Monroe Avenue is a fan favorite, voted best boba tea in Corvallis by students in the same contest.
+While the line can get long — a testament to its popularity — it’s easily worth it for milk teas laden with chewy tapioca and popping boba.
 The bright bubble tea shop offers a few study tables and is open until 8 p.m.

-Also downtown is Greenhouse Coffee and Plants, a vegan cafe that doubles as a plant shop — ideal for those still decorating their dorm room.
+Also downtown is Greenhouse Coffee and Plants, a vegan cafe that doubles as a plant shop — ideal for those still decorating their dorm room or apartment.
 Owner Bryan Daniels uses a nitro espresso draft system for bolder, smoother, and less acidic coffee.
 The Flora is a must-order, an oat milk latte with chamomile, rose, and sea salt that’s gently sweet, floral, and undeniably smooth.
 While both Tried & True and Greenhouse Coffee and Plants are fairly small and not ideal for studying (unless you want to sit outside), the short trek to get a cup of coffee from either cafe is worth it.

 Quick pre-class breakfasts

 For standout doughnuts, Death by Donutz — located on the corner of 14th and Monroe — is beloved by students for its robust selection, from old-fashioned sour cream rings and airy French crullers to specialty flavors like creme brulee and marionberry cream cheese.
 For those not in a doughnut mood, the shop also sells house-made biscuits and gravy.
-For the best selection, get there early; Death by Donutz opens at 7 a.m. and also offers gluten-friendly and vegan options.
+For the best selection, get there early; Death by Donutz opens at 7 a.m.

 Lunch on the go